Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## DBA (Doing business as)
 Doing business as (DBA) refers to the specific name and location of the merchant's store where a bank card purchase is made.

+## Debit Function Code
+Indicates the specific purpose of the message within its message class.

+## Debit Network Response Code
+The code that specifies the actual result provided by the debit network in response to the request message.

+## Debit Network Routing ID
+A 6-digit value identifying the specific debit network providing the response to the request message.

+## Debt Indicator
+Identifies the transaction as payment of an existing debt obligation, such as a car loan payment.

+## Deferred Billing Indicator
+Identifies transactions where the merchandise billing occurred after the merchandise was delivered to the cardholder.
+Available for Visa only.

+## Derived Unique Key Per Transaction
+Allows the encryption of a PIN via the use of a unique key for each transaction.

+## Discover PayButton
+The Discover PayButton is a digital wallet that stores cardholder payment information to be used at the time of checkout on-line or through a mobile device.

+## Discretionary Data
+Any valid information that the issuer uses for “on-us” transactions and wishes to have transmitted through the authorization process for inquiries on interchange transactions.

+## Driver's License Number
+Driver's license number of consumer, for Check Verification / Guarantee requests.
+When requesting verification with Driver's License Number, you must use the State Code field to indicate the state in which the driver's license was issued.

+## Duration
+Duration field is the anticipated length of the hotel stay or auto rental and is required in hotel and auto rental custom payment service transactions.

 ## Dynamic Descriptor
 A [custom descriptor](?path=docs/Resources/Guides/Dynamic-Descriptor.md) you configure and pass with each transaction via the API.
 This includes both [soft descriptors](#soft-descriptor) and [hard descriptors](#hard-descriptor).
 Contact your account representative for more information on using dynamic descriptors.